Keyri-Co/passkey-manager/readme.md

 ### Temporary Key

-Now that you're set up - you need a temporary-key that's good for 24 hours, which you can get like this:
+To drop latency, and lower the amount of database calls we have to make - you need to get a temporary-key that's good for 24 hours, which you can get like this:

 ```bash
 curl -X GET https://api-keys.keyri.com -H "x-api-key: qr...P1U"